P1sec/QCSuper/README.md

   * You didn't apply the proper [mode switching](https://wiki.archlinux.org/index.php/USB_3G_Modem#Mode_switching) command for your device.

   * If you bought a device that previously had a SIM from a different operator, your device may be sim-locked.
-You may have to use the unlock code from the former operator and submit it to the device like you would do for `sudo mmcli -i 0 --pin=<your_unlock_code>`
+You may have to use the unlock code from the former operator and submit it to the device, as if it was a PIN code: `sudo mmcli -i 0 --pin=<your_unlock_code>`

 If your Qualcomm-based USB device doesn't expose a Diag port by default, you may need to type the following through the AT port in order to enable the Diag port: